-However, taking the extra step of registering both can will give you important protection.
+However, taking the extra step of registering both can give you important protection.
 Registering the trademark protects you from losing your rights to it if some other company uses the same or a highly similar name.
-By registering your trademark your name, you’re declaring exclusive rights to it for your line of business.
-And you’re preventing someone else from using your name for own in a similar business.
+By registering your trademark name, you’re declaring exclusive rights to it for your line of business.

-On the other hand, if you plan to expand your business and reach out to new markets, it would be wise to register the trademark, so that no confusion arises if another company is using the same or a similar name as yours.
+On the other hand, if you plan to expand your business, explore different ways to earn money, and reach out to new markets, it would be wise to register the trademark, so that no confusion arises if another company is using the same or a similar name as yours.

+If you start a blog and design a new logo for it, you need to protect it.
 When it comes to registering your logo, simply by using it, you are creating a trademark.
-You are creating a visual representation of your brand, since your logo is what your customers recognize you by and it’s what distinguishes you from your competitors.
+You are creating a visual representation of your brand since your logo is what your customers recognize you by and it’s what distinguishes you from your competitors.

 By simply using your company’s mark in commerce, without registration, you are establishing your “common law” rights.
-However, registering your trademark with the United States Patent and Trademark Office (USPTO), will provide a number of advantages.
+However, registering your trademark with the United States Patent and Trademark Office (USPTO) will provide a number of advantages.

-Therefore, copyrighting and trademarking your name or logo is certainly not required, but it can provide you with very useful benefits.
+Copyrighting and trademarking your name or logo is certainly not required, but it can provide you with very useful benefits.